 By syndicating my content on sites like Business2Community, I was able to reach a much wider network of readers and get 10 times more shares of my content, than I got on my own blog.

 28. Comment on Other Blogs

-Commenting on blogs is still an excellent way of getting backlinks and referral traffic.
-Choose blogs that write for an audience similar to your own and post insightful and useful comments if you want to get noticed.
+Commenting on blogs is still an excellent way of getting referral traffic.
+Choose blogs that write to an audience similar to your own and post insightful and useful comments if you want to get noticed.